Ginkgos, Conifers & More

 Jade Butterfly - Large, scalloped leaves are divided almost in two in the center evoking the image of fluttering butterflies.
 As a semi-dwarf ginkgo, one can expect a height of 9-12 feet in about ten years—less if grown in a container.

 Jehosephat - Very dense and slow growing.
 In the nursery Jehosephat has grown to about twelve inches in five years.

 Majestic Butterfly - This is a somewhat new introduction with irregular markings of gold on the leaf.
 Semi dwarf.

 Mariken - This unique ginkgo naturally grows in a tight, globe shape.
 It is a dwarf yet has a typical leaf size.
 Mariken is slower growing than Spring Grove.

 Munchkin - Tiny leaves and twiggy branches.
 Munchkin is slow growing to around three feet in ten years.
 This may be the smallest growing of the dwarf ginkgos.

 Spring Grove - This small growing ginkgo has been developed and grown for several years.
 Spring Grove has earned the praise of gardeners and nursery people throughout the world.
 A time-tested winner.

 Sunstream - Leaves with irregular yellow-gold streaks are eye-catching all spring and summer.
 A recent introduction by Gary Handy, this sturdy little ginkgo is cheerful and lights up a small planting area.
 Rare.

-Troll - Small, deep green foliage is arranged in irregular clumps.
-The foliage also appears very dense.
-Dwarf.
+Troll - Small, deep green foliage is arranged in tight patterns.
+Dwarf and Charming.